Peritoneal Dialysis in Turkey

 Qualified experts: The expert teams include nurses and specialist doctors, together to carry out peritoneal dialysis according to the patient’s needs.
 All the included doctors are highly experienced in performing peritoneal dialysis.

-Affordable price: The cost of peritoneal dialysis in Turkey is affordable compared to Europe, the USA, the UK, Singapore, and Australia.
+Affordable price: The cost of peritoneal dialysis turkey is affordable compared to Europe, the USA, the UK, Singapore, and Australia.

 The high success rate: Highly experienced specialists, the best available technology, and stringently followed safety guidelines for post-operative care of the patient, resulting in a high success rate for peritoneal dialysis in Turkey.